Political Betting in the US in 2020

 Politics and betting are not a natural duo.
 The US elections, including the Presidential and Congressional are huge at betting sites around the world.
 Unfortunately, US residents do not have any legal platform where political betting is available.

 If you want to place a bet legally on sports, below are our top 3 picks.
 These are LEGAL sportsbooks, but they do not offer election betting odds.
-More on why this the case below.
+More on why this is the case below.

 Legal Sports Betting Sites in the US